thormagnusson/scoring/PartI/chapter_1.md

     Array.fill(1000, {100.rand}).postln; // you see you get ...etc...

-Whereas
+Whereas,

     Post << Array.fill(1000, {100.rand}) // you get the whole list

 ### The Documentation system (The help system)

 The documentation system in SuperCollider is a good source for information and learning.
 It includes introduction tutorials, overviews and documentation for almost every class in SuperCollider.
-The documentation files typically contain examples of how to use the specific class/Ugen, and thus serves as a great source for learning and understanding.
+The documentation files typically contain examples of how to use the specific class/UGen, and thus serves as a great source for learning and understanding.
 Many SC users go straight into the documentation when they start writing code, using it as a template and copy-paste the examples into their projects.

 So if you highlight the word Array in an SC document and hit Cmd+d or Ctrl+d (d for documentation), you will get the documentation for that class.
 You will see the superclasses/subclasses and learn about all the methods that the Array class has.